-In fact, even the model of thoughts, sensations and perceptions appearing in Awareness does not stand up to the scrutiny of experience.
-It is a half way stage that dissolves the belief in the independent reality of matter and mind and establishes the presence and the primacy of Awareness.
-But once this has been established, not philosophically but in our actual experience, this model too has to be abandoned in favor of one that more accurately reflects the reality of experience.
+In fact, even the model of thoughts, sensations and perceptions appearing in awareness does not stand up to the scrutiny of experience.
+It is a half-way stage that dissolves the belief in the independent reality of matter and mind and establishes the presence and the primacy of awareness.
+But once this has been established, not philosophically but in our actual experience, this model too has to be abandoned in favour of one that more accurately reflects the reality of experience.

-All we know of a thought is the experience of thinking, all we know of a sensation is the experience of sensing, all we know of a sight is the experiencing of seeing, all we know of a sound is the experience of hearing etc.
+All we know of a thought is the experience of thinking, all we know of a sensation is the experience of sensing, all we know of a sight is the experiencing of seeing, all we know of a sound is the experience of hearing, and so on.

-And all that is known of thinking, sensing, seeing, hearing, touching, tasting and smelling is the knowingof them.
+All that is known of thinking, sensing, seeing, hearing, touching, tasting and smelling is the knowingof them.
 And what is it that knows this knowing?
 Only something that itself has the capacity to know could know anything.
 So it is knowing that knows knowing.

-In understanding our self, Awareness, is realized to be the open, empty field of experience, not made of a thing but knowing all seeming things.
+In understanding our self, awareness, is realised to be the open, empty field of experience, not made of a thing but knowing all seeming things.
 As such it is nothing – not a thing.

-In love, the mind, body and world gradually take on the qualities of Awareness – they become open, empty, transparent, pervaded and saturated by the peace and happiness that areour true nature.
-As such our self, the open, empty no-thingness of Awareness is realized in our experience as the reality or substance of everything.
+In love, the mind, body and world gradually take on the qualities of awareness – they become open, empty, transparent, pervaded and saturated by the peace and happiness that areour true nature.
+As such our self, the open, empty no-thingness of awareness is realised in our experience as the reality or substance of everything.

 The path from ‘I am something’ to ‘I am nothing’ is a path of discrimination or exclusion – I am not this, not this, not this.
 The path from ‘I am something’ to ‘I am everything’ is a path of inclusion or love – I am this and this and this.

-In this realization true knowledge and love are revealed to be one and the same – the experiential realization that the true nature of the apparently inside self and the apparently outside world are one single reality made out of the transparent light of Awareness, that is, made out of the intimacy of our own being.
+In this realisation true knowledge and love are revealed to be one and the same – the experiential realisation that the true nature of the apparently inside self and the apparently outside world are one single reality made out of the transparent light of awareness, that is, made out of the intimacy of our own being.